Thank-You Notes After Your MBA Interview

-While handwritten messages of appreciation will always be a classy move — and we certainly encourage applicants to write such notes if they’re so inclined — an email message is just as acceptable in this day and age.
-Plus, you know it will get to your interviewer more quickly, perhaps before they need to turn in their notes or make a final decision about your candidacy (if they’re part of the adcom).
+While handwritten messages will always be a classy move — and we encourage applicants to write such notes if they’re so inclined — an email is just as acceptable today.
+Plus, you know it will get to your interviewer instantly, perhaps before they need to turn in their notes or make a final decision about your candidacy (if they’re part of the AdCom).

 If you can throw in a sentence or two that references something you talked about, all the better.
-But a thank-you note is not the place to try and sell yourself any further or write another mini-essay.
-The point is to show that you’re excited about and thankful for the opportunity to be considered for a spot in Program X.
+But thank-you notes are not the place to try and sell yourself any further or write another mini-essay.
+The point is to show that you’re excited about and thankful for the opportunity to be considered for a seat in Program X.

-Have MBA hopefuls been accepted to their dream programs without writing any sort of thank-you note?
-Yes, of course.
-But showing that you have manners and are aware of the proper etiquette is never a bad move — it’s just the right thing to do.
+Nonetheless, sending one can help you stand out from other candidates who may not have taken the time to do so.
+After all, showing that you have manners and are aware of the proper etiquette is never a wrong move — it’s just the right thing to do.